Mirra Andreeva: 2023: Wimbledon fourth round, top 50

-At 15 years of age, ranked No. 194, Andreeva received a wildcard into the main draw of the WTA 1000 Madrid Open and won her first WTA Tour match against Leylah Fernandez.
-With this victory, she became the third youngest player to win a main-draw match at a WTA 1000 tournament, behind only Coco Gauff and CiCi Bellis.
-Moreover, Andreeva was the second 15-year-old to defeat a top-50 opponent at a WTA 1000 tournament, with Bellis being the first in 2015.
-Next, she defeated 13th seed Beatriz Haddad Maia for her first top-20 win to reach the third round, becoming the seventh player to defeat a top-20 opponent before the age of 16 in the 21st century.
-On her 16th birthday, she recorded her 16th professional win against another top-20 player, 17th seed Magda Linette, to reach the round of 16.
-Though she lost to eventual champion, Aryna Sabalenka, Andreeva moved up by more than 50 positions into the top 150 of the rankings at world No. 146.
+At 15 years of age, ranked No. 194, Andreeva received a wildcard into the main draw of the WTA 1000 Madrid Open.
+She won her first match against Leylah Fernandez, becoming the third youngest player to win a main-draw match at a WTA 1000 tournament, behind Coco Gauff and CiCi Bellis, and the second 15-year-old to defeat a top-50 opponent at a WTA 1000 tournament after Bellis.
+Next, she defeated No. 14 Beatriz Haddad Maia for her first top-20 win, becoming the seventh player to defeat a top-20 opponent before the age of 16 in the 21st century.
+On her 16th birthday, she claimed victory over another top-20 player, No. 19 Magda Linette.
+Though she lost in the last 16 to world No. 2 Aryna Sabalenka, her ranking jumped to No. 146.

-Andreeva made her Grand Slam tournament debut at the French Open, qualifying for the main draw and then defeating Alison Riske-Amritraj in the first round to record her first major win.
-Next, she defeated wildcard player Diane Parry to reach the third round for the first time at a major.
-As a result, she became the youngest player to reach this milestone since 15-year-old Sesil Karatantcheva in 2005 and the seventh player in the past 30 years to reach this stage at Roland-Garros before turning 17.
-Despite winning the first set, Andreeva lost to sixth seed and eventual quarterfinalist, Coco Gauff, in the third round.
-She moved more than 40 positions up in the WTA rankings, one spot shy of the top 100, on 12 June 2023.
+Andreeva made her Grand Slam tournament debut at the French Open after qualifying.
+She defeated Alison Riske-Amritraj to record her first major win.
+Next, she defeated wildcard player Diane Parry.
+As a result, she became the seventh player in the past 30 years to reach the third round of the French Open before turning 17.
+She lost in the third round to No. 6 Coco Gauff in three sets.
+As a result, her ranking rose to No. 101.